 Who Should Be Making Evaluations

-The evaluation of need for re-validation should include input of three types: 1) microbiological, 2) materials, and 3) performance.
-In order to make these assessments, typically a cross-functional team is needed.
-Someone with responsibility for design and development can assess performance impact of changes.
-A materials engineer is typically needed for assessment of interaction between components and EO.
+The evaluation of the need for re-validation should include the input of three types: 1) microbiological, 2) materials, and 3) performance.
+To make these assessments, typically, a cross-functional team is needed.
+Someone with responsibility for design and development can assess the performance impact of changes.
+A materials engineer is generally needed for assessment of the interaction between components and EO.
 Finally, a microbiologist is needed to confirm that there is no impact related to biological indicators or bioburden.

 Purchase the EO Sterilization Validation Procedure (SYS-031) – $299

 This new procedure defines the requirements for ethylene oxide (EO) sterilization validation and revalidation which has been outsourced to a contract sterilizer.

 Medical Device Academy also released a new webinar recording on the topic of Bioburden Failure Analysis last week – Read More…

 If you need assistance with sterilization validation or bioburden failure analysis, please contact me by email at firstname.lastname@example.org or call me at +1.802.281.4381.